School of Social Welfare Governance

 - A member of the School Governing Body may offer a proposal from the floor (including rationale) in writing, as a main motion during “New Business” at any regular or special School Business Meeting.
 A majority vote of the School Governing Body present and voting shall be necessary for the amendment to receive initial consideration as a main motion at the following Meeting.

 B. Notification and Discussion.
-The Chair or designee of the Faculty Executive Committee will forward proposals initiated through the process described in III.A.1 and III.A.2 to the School Governing Body following the procedures outlined below:
+The Chair or designee of the Faculty Executive Committee will forward proposals initiated through the process described in IV.A.1 and IV.A.2 to the School Governing Body following the procedures outlined below:

 - The School Governing Body shall be notified of a proposal by the Chair or designee of the Faculty Executive Committee by email at least seven calendar days (excluding spring break, summer session and break, fall and thanksgiving break, and winter break) before its initial consideration at a regular or special School Business Meeting.
 The posting shall provide an explanation of the reasons for the proposal.
 It shall also indicate the time and place of the School Business Meeting at which the proposed changes will be considered.